ampache/ampache.github.io/api.md

 }
 ```

-All future interactions with the Ampache API must include the `AUTHENTICATION_TOKEN` as a `GET` variable named `auth`.

 ## Errors

 All errors will be returned as an XML document as specified in the [API Error Document](#xml-api-errors).
 When possible the text part of the message will be translated into the users configured language.